m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-09-spamfilterbypass.md

 **Enabling IMAP/POP3/LMTP Protocol**

-You can enable and use any protocol depending on your setup and the way you'd like to recieve and manage the mail system.
-Enabling atleast one is mandatory.
+You can enable and use any protocol depending on your setup and the way you'd like to receive and manage the mail system.
+Enabling at least one is mandatory.

 `IMAP/POP3`: